chericito/mobohubb-docs/docs/QUICK START/mobohubb-mobile-app/log-in-mobile-app.md

 # Grant Permissions

-To use all features of the Mobohubb app, you must allow access to your device’s location, microphone, media files, and camera.
+To use all features of the mobohubb app, you must allow access to your device’s location, microphone, media files, and camera.
 On **iOS**, these permissions (especially microphone and photo gallery) must be granted separately.

 * **Camera Permission**: Needed to scan QR/NFC points and upload photos in forms.
 * **Location Permission**: Ensures accurate time clock tracking and completion of Geo tasks.